infinum/frontend-handbook/React/Project structure.md

 ## Elements

-If you have a lot of style declarations inside your component file, enough to make the file difficult to read, you should create a separated file `ComponentName.elements.ts` where you will store your custom components.
+If you have a lot of style declarations inside your component file, enough to make the file difficult to read, you should create a separate file `ComponentName.elements.ts` where you will store your custom components.

 Example: